rousan/rust-web-frameworks-benchmark/README.md

 `warp`      -> A very high level version of `hyper` and easy to use and it requires a few lines of codes to start a server.
 It provides `async` with `tokio.rs`.

 `rocket`    -> The performance it gave was not expected at all.
-No async.s
+No async.